-Our law school expert, Heather Buck from JD Advising, went over practice questions and a winning strategy for answering law school exams in a Virtual Office Hours presentation on November 11, 2021.
+Our law school expert, Heather Buck from JD Advising, went over practice questions and a winning strategy for answering law school exams in a Virtual Office Hours presentation.

 You can also download the slides from the presentation as a PDF.
 There is also a handout for you to download with a sample torts question.

 These helpful tips are great for all class levels: whether you are preparing to take your first exam, or you are in your last year of law school and looking for a better method to take exams.
 Those in attendance will receive a handout to follow along with.

 1. Thoroughly analyze the issues … but not the obvious ones

 Do not write pages and pages on issues that should obviously turn out one way.
 Mention it but spend most of your time focusing on the important issues instead.
 If you spend too much time on the obvious issues, you will never get around to providing an adequate analysis on the important issues.